ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 DeviceSettings property

-By default, the databits/parity/stopbits settings are inherited from the Windows telephony device, or (in case a direct COM port is used) the default COM settings are used (8 databits, no parity, 1 stopbit).
+By default, the databits/parity/stopbits settings are inherited from the Windows telephony device, or (when a direct COM port is used) the default COM settings are used (8 databits, no parity, 1 stopbit).

 Use one of these values.